 TurbAero will assemble all engine components in-house at our own assembly facility.
 We’re doing it this way to ensure that the quality, fit and finish of the engines delivered to our customers will satisfy both our and your ambitious standards.

 We’re very proud of our progress and are tracking well in contrast to other hardware development projects of similar scale.
 For example, jet engines in larger aircraft can take up to seven years in the R&D, build and assembly process (see this article on jet engine production).
-TurbAero is now five years old and we’re currently near the tail end of the design phase heading towards prototyping.
+TurbAero is now six years old and we’re currently near the tail end of the design phase heading towards prototyping.
 In fact, some subsystems have already moved to the prototyping and testing stage and we’re looking forward to the exciting stages of our program on which we are about to embark.

-Our customers might also like to read our previous article on why you would consider transitioning to a turboprop, 5 main things to consider when converting your aircraft to a turboprop or will a TurbAero turboprop fit in my aircraft?
+Our customers might also like to read our previous article on considering transitioning your aircraft to a turboprop, 5 main things to consider when converting your aircraft to a turboprop or will a TurbAero turboprop fit in my aircraft?